 Sometimes my jokes are probably way over the top I guess but that’s me.
 It’s nothing personal.
 I’m just being funny or trying to.

-We were joking repeatedly with @jaamit it seems.
+We were joking repeatedly with @jaamit.
 Every now and then we exchanged humorous tweets.
 Humor is a major relationship building factor it seems.

 Sometimes joking around is not a right thing to do though.

-Now that Jaamit is not amongst us anymore I deeply regret a joke I made on Twitter shortly before his accident.
+Now that Jaamit is not among us anymore I deeply regret a joke I made on Twitter shortly before his accident.
 In a creepy way I even feel partly responsible for his death.